 Regardless of experience level, no one is immune from getting lost, injured, or killed while recreating or working in a wilderness environment.
-Mother Nature is unforgiving and/or unrelenting in many situations and until we learn to control the weather and the wilderness, we must learn how to be prepared to combat any situation that we may face.
+Mother Nature is unforgiving and/or unrelenting in many situations, therefore we must learn how to be prepared to combat any situation that we may face.

 With proper planning, preparation, and prevention, these mistakes can be easily avoided.
 Often times, the unknown gets those that lack experience or ego gets in the way of experienced outdoors men.
 Yes, even experienced people have been defeated by Mother Nature because their overconfidence has gotten the better of them.

 From the novice to the skilled outdoor enthusiast, here are the top 10 most common mistakes that people make when traveling in the backcountry.